Updated July 24, 2020

 YWAM Turner Valley has sought to care for the health and well-being of others in our area in a variety of ways.
 This includes but is not limited to:

-- The health & safety guidelines as mentioned above, which serve to protect not only our campus but many others at risk in our town and surrounding areas.
+- The health & safety regulations as mentioned above, which serve to protect not only our campus but many others at risk in our town and surrounding areas.

 - A Frozen Meal or Two (AFMOT) is a long-standing ministry of YWAM Turner Valley devoted to supporting those in crisis situations by cooking and delivering healthy frozen meals.
-This ministry has expanded in recent weeks, reaching out even more to surrounding communities to provide meals, assistance getting groceries, and more.
+AFMOT’s services were particularly requested during the first few months of the pandemic, and it continues to reach out to surrounding communities to provide meals, assistance getting groceries, and more.